 If you have nothing else to cook with, have this one item.
 It’s idiot proof.
 A crockpot makes it so easy to cook.
-Throw everything in the crockpot in the morning, set it on low, and at the end of the day dinner is served.
+Throw everything in the crockpot in the morning and at the end of the day dinner is served.

 Quick crockpot roast: Roll roast in flour, brown, add to crockpot with carrots, potatoes, onion, garlic, oregano, salt, pepper, and some beef stock.
-Fill remaining space with water and set on low.
-If you have a lean roast, add a beef marrow bone or bit of beef fat.
+Fill remaining space with water and turn on the crockpot.
+If you have a lean roast, add a beef marrow bone or a bit of beef fat.
 Takes 5 minutes.
 Boom.
-Serve with some good fresh italian bread and butter.
+Serve with some good fresh Italian bread and butter.